 Much like the temple of Bayon, Phnom Penh is a city of many faces; but unlike the smiling stone visages said to immortalize King Jayavarman VII, the expressions of Phnom Penh are a bit more paradoxical.
 On one hand, Phnom Penh is a foreigner-friendly city built on resilience.
-Despite the thick coils of telephone wire bunched hazardously atop electrical poles, it seems a lot more developed than its almost pastoral sister Siem Reap.
+Despite the thick coils of telephone wire bunched hazardously atop electrical poles, it seems a lot more urban than its almost pastoral sister Siem Reap.
 Its roads are paved, for one.
 But on the other end of the spectrum is the more harrowing face of a city whose history is pockmarked by recent, incomprehensible acts of genocide.

 Anthony Bourdain depicts this dichotomy perfectly in the No Reservations episode on Cambodia when he juxtaposes video footage of his first trip to Phnom Penh as a slightly disillusioned youth traipsing the streets in search of bars and nightlife, quite content with the cursory, tourist-y aspects of the city with a second and more seasoned perspective of an older and informed traveler.
 Upon his return, he provides a much more calculated and careful look into a grim past that is hardly fit for words.